 10. Vita Nostra by Marina Dyachenko & Sergey Dyachenko, Julia Meitov Hersey (Translator)

-Sasha is beyond afraid of the changes in not only herself but also around her.
+Sasha is beyond afraid of the changes in not only herself but also those happening around her.
 Still, she is unable to walk away from her new life.

 11. Truly Devious by Maureen Johnson

 Maureen Johnson’s Truly Devious should be on your TBR list if you want to read the best dark academia books.
 The book brings us to Ellingham Academy, which sounds very elite.
-It’s a private school in Vermont for all sorts of people who will do great things.
+It’s a private school in Vermont for people who will do great things.

 Albert Ellingham was the one to create the school, and soon after he opened it, his wife and daughter were kidnapped.
 The only clue was a strange riddle, signed “Truly, Devious.”